Splochev/eth-fetcher/README.md

-# LimeAPI Documentation
+# Eth Fetcher Documentation

 ## Introduction

-LimeAPI is a TypeScript-based backend application designed to fetch transaction details from the Ethereum blockchain.
+Eth Fetcher is a TypeScript-based backend application designed to fetch transaction details from the Ethereum blockchain.
 The system interacts with Ethereum nodes to gather real-time data, providing users with transaction information and storing it for retrieval.

 ---

 ## 1. **Architecture of the Server - Design Decisions and Overview**

-LimeAPI follows a modular and layered architecture to ensure separation of concerns, scalability, and maintainability.
+Eth Fetcher follows a modular and layered architecture to ensure separation of concerns, scalability, and maintainability.

 ### **1.1 Layers and Components**
 - **Controllers**: Handle HTTP requests and responses, interact with services, and return results to clients.